HomeBecome a Mentor

 Who Can Become a Mentor

-We’re looking for experienced and passionate professionals ready to guide the next generation of innovators.
-Whether you’re an entrepreneur, researcher, or expert in your field, if you love sharing knowledge and supporting new ideas, this program is for you.
+We’re seeking experienced and passionate professionals eager to support the next generation of innovators.
+Whether you’re an entrepreneur, researcher, or industry expert, if you enjoy sharing knowledge and helping ideas grow, this mentorship program is for you.

 Join Our Mentor Community

-Are you driven by impact and innovation?
-We invite entrepreneurs, experts, and changemakers who can dedicate a few hours each month to inspire, guide, and empower our participants.
+Are you passionate about driving impact and fostering innovation?
+Join our community of entrepreneurs, experts, and changemakers who dedicate a few hours each month to inspire, mentor, and empower emerging African innovators.

 Mentors We Seek